thejettdurham/advent-of-code-2016/aoc2016-day5/readme.md

 And assuming you're using the default `.env` provided in-repo:

-`touch database/database.sqlite`
+- `touch database/database.sqlite`

-`php artisan migrate` to initialize the failed jobs table
+- `php artisan migrate` to initialize the failed jobs table

-`php artisan runBatches` to begin processing workload in background
+- `php artisan runBatches` to begin processing workload in background

-`tail -f storage/logs/lumen.log` to monitor progress.
+- `tail -f storage/logs/lumen.log` to monitor progress.

 When processing is complete `php artisan runBatches` will immediately return with the calculated values.

 To reprocess the given input string, clear the cache as so: `php artisan cache:clear --tags="aoc-day5"`

+## Performance Tuning

+The `runBatches` command can accept two options to tune performance in your runtime environment

+- `--batchSize=####`: Customize size of batch to run on each job (default 1000)
+- `--workers=##`: Number of concurrent processes on which to run the workload (default 10)